JermXT/NMEPhw6/README.md

 In this Project we implement a paper (https://arxiv.org/pdf/1803.07728.pdf) that uses geometric transformations to extract features of an image without requiring these images to be labeled.

 ### Project Learning Objectives
-In this project we will learn :
+The learning objectives of this project:
-1. Using pytorch Dataset/DataLoader, load and preprocess data
+1. Learn how to use pytorch Dataset/DataLoade toload and preprocess data
 2. Training a model from scratch and frequently checkpointing models
 3. Implement good software engineering skills including the use of virtual environments, git (for partner work), and OOP